MicahParks/qrest/README.md

 This service defaults resource limits to zero.

+This service will not allow a quota-group to be added as a member to another quota-group if it is not already present in the quota manager.

 This service was designed with bulk transactions in mind.
 All endpoints consume JSON that allows for the querying or manipulation of multiple quota-groups and/or members at once.